sigma-py/orthopy/README.md

 -0.6131941618102092   # P_4(0.5)
 ...
 ```
-You can iterate only over the first `n` items with
+If you'd like to get the first `n` items, you can use
 ```python
 import itertools

 list(itertools.islice(Eval(x, "normal"), n + 1))
 ```
 You can provide an array of arbitrary shape for `x` for the polynomials to be evaluated
 at once for all points.
+The computation are fully be vectorized and usually very fast.
-The computations will be vectorized.
-You can also use sympy for
-symbolic computation; make sure to pass a variable and set `symbolic=True`:
+You can also use sympy for symbolic computation; make sure to pass a variable and set
+`symbolic=True`:
 ```python
 import orthopy
 import sympy